 Breakfast Enchiladas are filled with scrambled eggs, crispy bacon, maple sausage, and cheddar cheese all wrapped up in a tortilla.
-An incredible homemade enchilada-salsa that’s bursting with flavor tops them off to perfection!
+A flavorful homemade enchilada-salsa tops them off to perfection!

 If you have been searching for the ultimate breakfast recipe then these Breakfast Enchiladas are your answer!